Entity Embedding

 plot_model(model, show_layer_names=True, show_shapes=True)

-Scale By Exposure
+Scale by Exposure

 Lecture Outline